 What are Google forwarding numbers?

 Google forwarding numbers are unique phone numbers that are placed in your call extension or call-only ads to track calls.
 When someone dials a Google forwarding number, they’ll be routed to your business’s phone line.
-The call data then feeds into your Google AdWords account through call reporting, enabling you to see detailed information about the call.
+The call data then feeds into your Google Ads account through call reporting, enabling you to see detailed information about the call.

 While powerful, Google forwarding numbers do have some shortcomings that can cause your information to be skewed: